Tight Bounds for the Randomized and Quantum Communication Complexities of Equality with Small Error

 The following are our results in the \emph{randomized} model: \begin{itemize} \item We give a general technique to convert public-coin protocols to private-coin protocols by incurring a small multiplicative error at a small additive cost.
 This is an improvement over Newman's theorem [Inf.~Proc.~Let.'91] in the dependence on the error parameter. \item As a consequence we obtain a $(\log(n/\eps^2) + 4)$-cost private-coin communication protocol that computes the $n$-bit Equality function, to error $\eps$.
-This improves upon the $\log(n/\eps^3) + O(1)$ upper bound implied by Newman's theorem, and matches the best known lower bound, which follows from Alon [Comb.~Prob.~Comput.'09], up to an additive $\log\log(1/\eps) + O(1)$. \end{itemize} The following are our results in the \emph{quantum} model: \begin{itemize} \item We exhibit a one-way protocol with $\log(n/\eps) + 4$ qubits of communication, that uses only pure states and computes the $n$-bit Equality function to error $\eps$.
-This bound was implicitly already shown by Nayak [PhD~thesis'99]. \item We give a near-matching lower bound, showing that any $\eps$-error one-way protocol for $n$-bit Equality that uses only pure states communicates at least $\log(n/\eps) - \log\log(1/\eps) - O(1)$ qubits. \item We exhibit a one-way protocol with $\log(\sqrt{n}/\eps) + 3$ qubits of communication, that uses \emph{mixed} states and computes the $n$-bit Equality function to error $\eps$.
-This is also tight up to an additive $\log\log(1/\eps) + O(1)$, which follows from Alon's result. \end{itemize} Our upper bounds also yield upper bounds on the approximate rank, approximate nonnegative-rank, and approximate psd-rank of the Identity matrix.
-As a consequence we also obtain improved upper bounds on these measures for the distributed SINK function, which was recently used to refute the randomized and quantum versions of the log-rank conjecture (Chattopadhyay, Mande and Sherif~[J.~ACM'20], Sinha and de Wolf~[FOCS'19], Anshu, Boddu and Touchette~[FOCS'19]).
+This improves upon the $\log(n/\eps^3) + O(1)$ upper bound implied by Newman's theorem, and matches the best known lower bound, which follows from Alon [Comb.~Prob.~Comput.'09], up to an additive $\log\log(1/\eps) + O(1)$. \end{itemize} The following are our results in various \emph{quantum} models: \begin{itemize} \item We exhibit a one-way protocol with $\log(n/\eps) + 4$ qubits of communication for the $n$-bit Equality function, to error $\eps$, that uses only pure states.
+This bound was implicitly already shown by Nayak [PhD~thesis'99]. \item We give a near-matching lower bound: any $\eps$-error one-way protocol for $n$-bit Equality that uses only pure states communicates at least $\log(n/\eps) - \log\log(1/\eps) - O(1)$ qubits. \item We exhibit a one-way protocol with $\log(\sqrt{n}/\eps) + 3$ qubits of communication that uses \emph{mixed} states.
+This is tight up to additive $\log\log(1/\eps) + O(1)$, which follows from Alon'09. \item We exhibit a one-way entanglement-assisted protocol achieving error probability $\epsilon$ with $\ceil{\log(1/\eps)} + 1$ classical bits of communication and $\ceil{\log(\sqrt{n}/\eps)} + 4$ shared EPR-pairs between Alice and Bob.
+This matches the communication cost of the classical public coin protocol achieving the same error probability while improving upon the amount of prior entanglement that is needed for this protocol, which is $\ceil{\log(n/\eps)} + O(1)$ shared EPR-pairs. \end{itemize} Our upper bounds also yield upper bounds on the approximate rank, approximate nonnegative-rank, and approximate psd-rank of the Identity matrix.
+As a consequence we also obtain improved upper bounds on these measures for a function that was recently used to refute the randomized and quantum versions of the log-rank conjecture (Chattopadhyay, Mande and Sherif~[J.~ACM'20], Sinha and de Wolf~[FOCS'19], Anshu, Boddu and Touchette~[FOCS'19]).